eightfour/dsapp/README.md

 ## License

-This project is licensed under no license
+This project is licensed under the MIT License

 ## Acknowledgments